potestiolab/canvas/README.md

 |-------------------|---------------------|
 ```

-* **`Diameter hybrid region`**: Diameter value (in nm) of the medium-grained region.
+* **`Diameter_MG_region`**: Diameter value (in nm) of the medium-grained region.
 Default value: 1.0 nm

 * **`Number of Cores (MPI-version ONLY)`**: Integer number corresponding at the number of cores for parallelizing _block-MPI.py_ script.
-                                            It goes between 1 and the maximum number of available cores present in the laptop/cluster,
-                                            otherwise an error is returned.
-Default value: maxiumum number of available cores present
-                                            in the laptop/cluster.
+It goes between 1 and the maximum number of available cores present in the laptop/cluster, otherwise an error is returned.
+Default value: maxiumum number of available cores present in the laptop/cluster.

 In **Appendix**  we focus on each argument discussed breafly before.